dselman/docgen/README.md

 ## Template Logic (Functions)

 Expressions and functions are defined using the (type-safe) Ergo functional programming language.

+> Note that inclusion of logic in templates is optional.
+Many useful templates do not require complex logic.

 The Ergo functions are defined in [logic.ergo](./logic/logic.ergo).